NVIDIA/NeMo/README.rst

 ---------
 The best way to get started with NeMo is to checkout one of our tutorials.

-Most NeMo tutorials can be run on `Google's Collab <https://colab.research.google.com/notebooks/intro.ipynb>`_.
+Most NeMo tutorials can be run on `Google's Colab <https://colab.research.google.com/notebooks/intro.ipynb>`_.

-Steps to run tutorial:

-1. Go to `Google's Collab <https://colab.research.google.com/notebooks/intro.ipynb>`_.
-2. Import tutorial notebook from GitHub (File -> Upload Notebook -> "GITHUB" tab -> copy/paste GitHub URL)
+To run tutorials:

+1. Click on Colab link (see table below)
 3. Connect to an instance with a GPU (Runtime -> Change runtime type -> select "GPU" for hardware accelerator)

 .. list-table:: NeMo tutorials